tjryankeogh/phytophotoutils/README.md

 ===================================

 This is a tool to read and process active chlorophyll fluorescence data from raw format and apply the biophysical model of Kolber et al. (1998).
-For more information see the documentation, below is a short example of how to use the data to read in and process variables.
+For more information see the documentation and demo file, below is a short example of how to use the data to read in and process variables.

 EXAMPLE USAGE